Implementist/Artanis/README.md

 ![Content of Summary PDF](https://raw.github.com/Implementist/NISLJournalManager/master/images/content_of_summary_pdf.png)

-NISLJournalManager is a spring framework based staff work journal auto-collect system.
-You can DIY your urging and summary tasks without re-compile the whole project but modify the config files only.
+Artanis is a spring framework based work journal auto manage system.
+You can DIY your tasks without re-compiling the whole project but modify the config files only.

 Various options make it easy to use.
 For example, you can set which day(s) is the rest day of your group in a week.
 And you can also set `holidayers` list for people who are on leave.
 After doing so, they do not need to submit work journals during their holiday.

 **Note that this is a pure back-end system without any UI pages.**

 ## Usage
-You can build up your work journal collecting system by just doing the following few steps.
+You can build up your system by just following few steps.

 ### Step1: Apply for an Email Account
 **This email account is called `Mail Sender`.**
-- The staff of your group should sender their work journal to this address.
+- The staff of your group should sender their work journal to this email address.
-- The system sends emails(includes urge mails and summary mails) by this account.
+- The system sends emails(such as urge mails and summary mails) from this email address.
-- The system collects work journals from the `INBOX` of this mail address.
+- The system collects work journals from the `INBOX` of this email address.
-**You can extend configs of other mail service providers and the use their email account, or by default you should apply and use a `NetEase 163` account.**
+**You can extend configs of other mail service providers and then use their email account, or by default you should apply and use a `NetEase 163` account.**

 ### Step2: Set up databases
+**By default you have to choose `MySQL` as the database for this system.**
-- Create a database with name `nisl_journal` and its charset should be `utf8mb4 -- UTF-8 Unicode`.
+- Create a database with name `artanis` and its charset should be `utf8mb4 -- UTF-8 Unicode`.
 - Create a table named `group` with [DDL](https://github.com/Implementist/NISLJournalManager/blob/master/docs/ddl-group.md).
 - Create a table named `member` with [DDL](https://github.com/Implementist/NISLJournalManager/blob/master/docs/ddl-member.md).